-cience

-Cloud Computing and Virtualization
+concentrations in: Cloud Computing and Virtualization Database Programming Cyber and Network Security Software Development Web Development

-Software Development

 Computer programs tell the computer what to do, which database information to identify and access, how to process it, and what equipment to use.
 Computer programs vary widely depending upon the type of information to be accessed or generated.